 The School of Philosophy Wessex (previously called the Wessex School of Philosophy) was established in 1983, as a Branch of the The School of Philosophy and Economic Science, which is based in central London.
-It offers regularly introductory courses in practical philosophy in several venues across the Wessex region, (Hampshire, Dorset and part of West Sussex), and other occasional courses and events in Southampton and Winchester, although all our Courses for the Summer Term of 2020 will be online.
+Until the outbreak of the Covid-19 pandemic, the Wessex School regularly offered introductory courses in practical philosophy in several venues across the Wessex region, (Hampshire, Dorset and part of West Sussex), and other occasional courses and events in Southampton and Winchester.
+All our physical meetings are currently suspended but the Introductory Courses are being offered online nationally and are administered by the School in London.

-Many people who attend the introductory course decide to continue their study and practice of philosophy, and there are many ongoing classes to provide for this.
+Many people who attend the introductory course decide to continue their study and practice of philosophy and there are many ongoing classes to provide for this, all currently being offered online.
 The opportunity to take up the practice of meditation is offered after a few terms’ attendance.

 Courses in economics with justice are also offered by the Wessex School from time to time.
 These aim to show how a more equitable distribution of wealth can be achieved while leaving the world in as good a condition as we find it, or better.
 Also, there are studies of Plato and Sanskrit.